The Voice of the Heroes

 The Voice of the Heroes is a collaborative studio album by American rappers Lil Baby and Lil Durk.
 It was released through Quality Control Music, 4 Pockets Full, Only the Family, and Alamo Records on June 4, 2021.
 Its title comes from Durk's childhood nickname of "the Voice" and Baby's nickname of "the Hero" that Lil Durk had given him.
 The album contains guest appearances from Travis Scott, Meek Mill, Young Thug, and Rod Wave with notable production from London on da Track, Wheezy, Turbo, and Murda Beatz.
-It was preceded by two singles, "Voice of the Heroes", the title and opening track, which was released on May 31, 2021, and "Hats Off" with Travis Scott, which peaked at number 16 on the US Billboard Hot 100.
+It was preceded by the single, "Voice of the Heroes", the title and opening track, which was released on May 31, 2021.

 Background and recording

 In February 2021, Durk began posting several images of him and Lil Baby during the video shoot for their song "Finesse Out the Gang Way" with the caption "The Voice x The Hero", giving Lil Baby the nickname "The Hero" and himself as "The Voice".
 The following month, Durk made a post on Instagram with the caption saying if the post reaches 100k comments, he and Lil Baby will release their collaborative tape.
 On March 15, during an interview with MTV News, Baby confirmed the album's title The Voice of the Heroes.
 In April, Lil Baby was spotted recording with Travis Scott.
 The following month, Baby and Durk teased the album's initial May 28 release date, however, Swizz Beatz stated that the album was postponed in favour of DMX's posthumous album Exodus.
 On May 23, Baby took to Twitter to announce the album had finished recording and was scheduled for a June 4, 2021 release date.